Janemake/SpiritKey/README.md

 # SpiritKey

 #### 1. "DiscordBot Spirit Key.py"
-    A Discord bot version of the Spirit Key checks \n
+    A Discord bot version of the Spirit Key checks